thomas-barrios/DCS-Max/README.md

 ### Step 6: 📄 Choose the Templates

-Alterantivelly, you can pick a configuration template from `3-Templates/` to utilization with the Utilities.
+Alternatively, you can pick a configuration template from `3-Templates/` for use with the Utilities.

-Reviwew and apply this templates, or create your owns using each utility.
+Review and apply these templates, or create your own using each utility.

-### Step 7: 🚀 Perforamce Testing
+### Step 7: 🚀 Performance Testing

-Run a first time performance test to serve as baseline for future inprovements and tests.
+Run a first-time performance test to serve as a baseline for future improvements.

-After each change, you can another tests to evaluate the respective change effect on DCS and PC performance.
+After each change, you can run additional tests to evaluate the effect on DCS and PC performance.

 #### Open and configure **.\4-Performance-Testing\4.1.1-dcs-testing-configuration.ini**